zhaoxizheng/Titan/README.md

 * Front End

-Implemented an interactive web page (HTML, CSS, JavaScript, Ajax) for searching nearby events, viewing recommendations, and updating user preferences.
+Implemented an interactive web page (HTML, CSS, JavaScript, Ajax) for searching nearby events, viewing recommendations, and setting/unsetting user preferences.

 * Back End

   * Built web service APIs by using Java servlet and RESTFul to handle HTTP requests and responses;
-  * Utilized MySQL to store user profiles and event information fetched from TicketMaster API;
+  * Designed MySQL and MongoDB database respectively to store user profiles and event info fetched from TicketMaster API;
   * Improved recommendation precision by designing a content-based recommendation algorithm to match user preferences;
+  * Utilized MongoDB MapReduce to analyze a fake Tomcat Server log analysis to find user visit time pattern.
   * Tested the web service and application with JUnit and JMeter.

 ## Structure